 Also, a council’s local alcohol policy may specify maximum hours for special licences.
 The DLC must consider that policy when making decisions about licence applications.

 In most cases, the fee depends on the size and number of events covered by the special licence.
-For more information, see New fee system for alcohol licensing.
+For more information, see the fee system for alcohol licensing (external link) .